sean-who/DepotDownloaderMod/README.md

 https://bbs.steamtools.net/forum.php?mod=viewthread&tid=44&highlight=%E5%A4%A7%E5%AE%B6
 https://bbs.steamtools.net/forum.php?mod=viewthread&tid=16&highlight=%E5%A4%A7%E5%AE%B6

-Update:
+* Update: Added `Scripts\storage_depotdownloadermod.py` to generate a bat file to download with depot keys and manifests from Many depot libraries.

-Added Scripts\storage_depotdownloadermod.py to generate a bat file to download with depot keys and manifests from <https://github.com/wxy1343/ManifestAutoUpdate/>
+* Update: You can decrypt the latest manifest in [https://youxiou.com/thread-3.htm](https://youxiou.com/thread-3.htm)

 ### Downloading one or all depots for an app with depot keys and manifest file